SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Abstract

 \section{Abstract}

-Recent advances in dense 3D reconstruction enable the accurate capture of local geometry; however, integrating them into SLAM is challenging due to drift and redundant point maps, which limit efficiency and downstream tasks, such as novel view synthesis.
-To address these issues, we propose SING3R-SLAM, a globally consistent and compact Gaussian-based dense RGB SLAM framework.
-The key idea is to combine locally consistent 3D reconstructions with a unified global Gaussian representation that jointly refines scene geometry and camera poses, enabling efficient and versatile 3D mapping for multiple downstream applications.
-SING3R-SLAM first builds locally consistent submaps through our lightweight tracking and reconstruction module, and then progressively aligns and fuses them into a global Gaussian map that enforces cross-view geometric consistency.
-This global map, in turn, provides feedback to correct local drift and enhance the robustness of tracking.
-Extensive experiments demonstrate that SING3R-SLAM achieves state-of-the-art tracking, 3D reconstruction, and novel view rendering, resulting in over 12\% improvement in tracking and producing finer, more detailed geometry, all while maintaining a compact and memory-efficient global representation on real-world datasets.
+Recent advances in dense 3D reconstruction have demonstrated strong capability in accurately capturing local geometry.
+However, extending these methods to incremental global reconstruction, as required in SLAM systems, remains challenging.
+Without explicit modeling of global geometric consistency, existing approaches often suffer from accumulated drift, scale inconsistency, and suboptimal local geometry.
+To address these issues, we propose SING3R-SLAM, a globally consistent Gaussian-based monocular indoor SLAM framework.
+Our approach represents the scene with a Global Gaussian Map that serves as a persistent, differentiable memory, incorporates local geometric reconstruction via submap-level global alignment, and leverages global map's consistency to further refine local geometry.
+This design enables efficient and versatile 3D mapping for multiple downstream applications.
+Extensive experiments show that SING3R-SLAM achieves state-of-the-art performance in pose estimation, 3D reconstruction, and novel view rendering.
+It improves pose accuracy by over 10\%, produces finer and more detailed geometry, and maintains a compact and memory-efficient global representation on real-world datasets.